 Source control is the greatest.

 This is a relatively expensive practice, which means it’s not frequently employed in projects where the budget is limited to a couple of freelancers.
-So you, as a start up, shouldn’t feel too bad for not doing this, but I must dangle the idea in front of you because it provides the ultimate defense against bugs.
+So you, as a startup entrepreneur, shouldn’t feel too bad for not doing this, but I must dangle the idea in front of you because it provides the ultimate defense against bugs.
 Basically, your programmers spend additional precious hours writing tests (small code blocks) that ensure certain parts of the app behave in specific, predictable and repeatable ways.
 For example, I might write a test asserting that when the “login” button is clicked, a popup opens with a username field in it.

 The beauty of tests is that once I’ve written them, I can run them all with a single command.
 If I have 200 tests written, I can run them after releasing a new version of the app to make sure that no bugs have been introduced into any of those 200 features.
 It’s not perfect, but it’s as close as we can get to guaranteeing bug-free (bug-lite, at least) apps.